 Caulk is commonly used by craftsmen and DIYers everywhere as the product can be used to seal and cover various surfaces in the home.
 But, can you paint over caulk?

-Generally, paints stick to caulk.
-Caulking compounds are usually made from paintable materials like cotton fibers and acrylic compounds.
-So paint will stick well to the caulk.
+Generally, paints stick to caulk because they are made from paintable materials, such as cotton fibers and acrylic compounds.
+However, not all types accept paint.

 What Happens If You Paint Over Caulk?

 When you paint over caulk, the paint stays on the top surface.
 This isn’t a problem since most types are topical finishes — meaning that they don’t need to penetrate the material to stick.
 So the coating will remain over the surface till it dries and becomes hard.

 However, if you apply a penetrating paint or oil finish, the caulk will repel it.
 This is because caulk is a moisture-resistant sealant meaning that it doesn’t allow moisture to penetrate.

 Since paint can’t penetrate it, it won’t still well and will eventually peel off.
 However, if you apply a primer (basecoat) first, the paint will penetrate the primer coating and stick.
 So, applying a primer is necessary most of the time.